Apple's script for conquering Hollywood is a mystery so far

 Breaking News Emails

-Apple is gearing up to conquer Hollywood — but their battle plans are under wraps.
+Apple is gearing up to conquer Hollywood — but its battle plans are under wraps.

 In recent months, the tech giant has inked deals to produce original content with a roster of A-list talent, including Oprah Winfrey, Reese Witherspoon, Jennifer Aniston, Steven Spielberg, “La La Land” director Damien Chazelle, “Sixth Sense” director M. Night Shyamalan, the creators of “Sesame Street,” the co-writers of “The Big Sick” and NBA superstar Kevin Durant.